 As a function of $z_1$, the r.h.s.~is a rational function of $x(z_1)$ and $y(z_1)$, and by equation \eqref{eq:deriv:P} of Lemma \ref{lem:P01:H01}, $H^{[r]}_{0,1}(y(z_1);z_1)$ is also a rational function of $x(z_1)$ and $y(z_1)$.
 Therefore, as a function of $z_1$, $W^{[r]}_{0,2}(z_1,z_2) + \frac{1}{(x(z_1)-x(z_2))^2}$ is a rational function of $x(z_1) = Q(\zeta_1)$ and $y(z_1) = y(\zeta_1)$:

-\begin{itemize} \item From Theorems \ref{thm:pole:lambda} and \ref{thm:pole:z}, we know that, except at the branchpoints of the spectral curve, the only pole of the l.h.s.~is at $\zeta_1 = \zeta_2$, with the behavior:
+\begin{itemize} \item From Theorems \ref{thm:pole:lambda} and \ref{thm:pole:z}, we know that, except at the ramification points of the spectral curve, the only pole of the l.h.s.~is at $\zeta_1 = \zeta_2$, with the behavior:

-\item At the branchpoints of the spectral curve -- at $Q'(\zeta_1)=0$ -- the numerator of the r.h.s.~has no pole, while the denominator has simple zeros.
-This means that the l.h.s.~has simple poles at the branchpoints. \item Last, when $\zeta_1$ is close to infinity, the l.h.s.~behaves like $\mathcal{O}(1/\zeta_1^r)$. \end{itemize} From those 3 points, we deduce that
+\item At the ramification points of the spectral curve -- at $Q'(\zeta_1)=0$ -- the numerator of the r.h.s.~has no pole, while the denominator has simple zeros.
+This means that the l.h.s.~has simple poles at the ramification points. \item Last, when $\zeta_1$ is close to infinity, the l.h.s.~behaves like $\mathcal{O}(1/\zeta_1^r)$. \end{itemize} From those 3 points, we deduce that

 is a differential in $\zeta_1$ without pole, which vanishes at infinity.
 It is thus identically zero:

 \end{proof}